k-metzsch/information-technology-vault/CLI/Tools/tmux/Keymaps.md

-# tmux Guide with Custom Keybinds

-This guide explains how to use tmux, focusing on the keybindings defined in your configuration.
-It also covers tmux basics so you can get the most out of your setup.

----

-## Getting Started

 ### Launch tmux

 ```sh
 tmux
 ```

 This starts a new tmux session.
 You’ll see your shell prompt inside tmux.

 ### Detach from Session

-Press:
 ```
 Ctrl+b then d
 ```

 This leaves your session running in the background.

 ### Reattach to Session